 There’s also another big advantage mills have over processors.

-A processor, with its high power, high torque, high tech blades, pulverizes everything you put in it.
+A processor, with its high power, high torque, and high-tech blades, pulverizes everything you put in it.
 That means skins, seeds, and all the other itty bitty gritty things end up in your sauces and soups.

 A mill, on the other hand, naturally filters these bits out, leaving you with a super smooth end result.
 If you love making soups and sauces, then a food mill could be the perfect addition to your kitchen.